 Scott Sports SA - creator of the Scott bikes range - is one of few bike manufacturers to successfully create equipment used by athletes across a number of arenas.
 It specialises in winter sports, running and motor sport as well as bikes.

 The journey began in 1958, when engineer and skier Ed Scott created the first tapered aluminium ski pole, replacing the bamboo and steel varieties used at the time.

-The brand was launched, expanding and heading into Europe in 1978, creating a headquarters in Fribourg (Switzerland).
-It still resides in the same country, now in Givisiez.
+The brand expanded and headed into Europe in 1978, creating a headquarters in Fribourg (Switzerland).
+It still resides in the same country, now inGivisiez.

-Bikes soon followed, and Scott stamped its name in history books with the creation of the first aero handlebar, in 1989 - an invention used by Greg LeMond on his way to his 1989 Tour de France win.
+Bikes soon followed, and Scott stamped its name in history books with the creation of the first aero handlebar in 1989 - an invention used by Greg LeMond on his way to hisTour de France win in the same year.

 In 1995, it created the first carbon mountain bike, and come 2007 it boasted the lightest road bike available - the 790 gram Scott Addict frame, which tipped the scales at 5.9kg when built.

-Moving with emerging trends, Scott collaborated with Bosch to engineer a range of stylish and user friendly E-bikes in 2011 and made further in-roads into mountain bike tech with the use of the 27.5″ wheel in 2012.
+Moving with emerging trends, Scott collaborated with Bosch to engineer a range of stylish and user friendly E-bikes in 2011 and made further in-roads into mountain bike tech with the use of the 27.5" wheelin 2012.

 Useful links for road bike shoppers…

 |Cannondale||Bike reviews,SuperSix Evo,CAAD12,Synapse|

 |Cube bikes||Cube bike reviews|